DevExpress/testcafe/CONTRIBUTING.md

 ### Documentation for New Features

-Documentation for new features is developed in a separate branch `new-docs`.
+Documentation for new features is written in a separate branch `new-docs`.

 Do the following to fetch this branch and commit to it.